NAHB Governance and Leadership

 The Senior Officers of the Board are elected annually by the Leadership Council.
 The officers are: Chairman of the Board, First Vice Chairman, Second Vice Chairman, Third Vice Chairman, and the Immediate Past Chairman of the Board.

-Greg Ugalde is NAHB’s 2019 Chairman of the Board.
+Dean Mon is NAHB’s 2020 Chairman of the Board.

-Randy Noel is NAHB’s 2019 Immediate Past Chairman of the Board.
+Greg Ugalde is NAHB’s 2020 Immediate Past Chairman of the Board.

 The Senior Officers of the Board are elected annually.
-This section contains resources for operations of the Senior Officers, including meeting details and materials.
+This section contains resources for the Senior Officers, including meeting details and materials.

 The Leadership Council includes Builder and Associate members who provide direction to the Board of Directors on advocacy issues and industry policy.